LairdCP/BL65x-Zephyr-Tutorials/docs/mesh.md

       - Added code to handle an unacknowledged on/off message
       - Enabled relay function

-      It's recommended that you make a backup of the original main.c; so that you can diff it against the replacement main.c.
+      It's recommend that you diff the original main.c (i.e. the one in ~/zephyrproject/zephyr/samples/bluetooth/mesh/src) against the replacement main.c.
 This will allow you to easily see the changes that were done.

-   2. Open main.c with a text editor and confirm that the UUID is set for node 1
+   4. Open replacement main.c with a text editor and confirm that the UUID is set for node 1

       ```c
       static const uint8_t dev_uuid[16] = { 0x00, 0x01, 0x02, 0x03, 0x04, 0x05, 0x06, 0x07, 0x08,0x09, 0x0A, 0x0B, 0x0C, 0x0D, 0x0E, 0x01 }; //use for node 1